jonico/core/samples/IntegrationScenarios/flatFileImport/README.txt

 2. Please note that this sample as is does not support the following
 	a) importing multi-select field values.
-		Mutiselect field values will not be imported properly if there are more than one field values are configured in the CSV file.
+		Multiselect field values will not be imported properly if there are more than one field values are configured in the CSV file.
 	b) attachments import.
 	c) importing comments